 I was determined to revisit Mount Misery which is a short ride from Inverloch.
-This climb is 3km’s @ 6.5%, and would have been nice to visit but the dufous who planned the ride (me), somehow went to the wrong climb, just out of Kongwak.
-It was an awesome climb which was 3km @ 5%.
-I climbed it pretty well and did well on the leaderboard netting 9th spot, and didn’t believe Gary when he said that wasn’t Mount Misery
+This climb is 3 km’s @ 6.5%.
+It would have been nice to visit but the dufous who planned the ride (me), somehow went to the wrong climb.
+Just out of Kongwak.
+It was an awesome climb which was 3 km @ 5%.
+I climbed it pretty well and did well on the leaderboard netting 9th spot.
+At the top I didn’t believe Gary when he said that wasn’t Mount Misery.

-I was glad we did, because the 8km’s between Bena & Poowong (pictured above) was pure joy to ride through, and one of the rare flat areas of the region.
-There was a nasty 2km climb leading into Poowong which was over 10% for much of the climb which I pushed hard up into the Poo…..wong.
+I was glad we did, because the 8 km’s between Bena & Poowong (pictured above) was pure joy to ride through.
+One of the rare flat areas of the region.
+There was a nasty 2 km climb leading into Poowong.
+This was over 10% for much of the climb which I pushed hard up into the Poo…..wong.

-I was starting to tire at this stage, and was climbing well today, but the climbs started to feel like a chore, and with the clock fast approaching the time Gary needed to get back to the car, we had to push on.
-We stopped in Loch to get some brunch, but unfortunately lost track of the time somewhat.
-We both naively thought it would be more downhill getting back, and I’ve ridden through much of this area before so I should have known better.
-We had about an hour to cover 24 km’s, and saw that there was a 4.3km climb at 4% out of town.
+I was starting to tire at this stage, and had been climbing well today, but the climbs started to feel like a chore.
+With the clock fast approaching the time Gary needed to get back to the car, we had to push on.
+We made a stop in Loch to get some brunch, but unfortunately lost track of the time somewhat.
+Sadly we both naively thought it would be more downhill getting back.
+I’ve ridden through much of this area before so I should have known better.
+We had about an hour to cover 24 km’s.
+With a 4.3 km climb at 4% out of town.
 We figured it would be downhill from there.

 We got back to Grantville about 10 minutes late, tired, exhausted and with a grin our faces.
 That was fun.